andybergon/java-interview-challenge/README.md

 The challenge is to fill in the `String getDialForString(String text)` in the `KeypadUtils` class to return the appropriate string for the given text.

-Spaces should return the string 0 in its position.
+Spaces should return the string 0 in its position.\n Any non alphanumeric characters should return 1.\n
-Any non alphanumeric characters should return 1.
+Any Numeric character should return the number.\n

 Sample input "Hel4lo ?" sample output -> "63545601"